Baby May 15, 2026

-Let us be honest for a moment: baby shower games have a reputation for being slightly embarrassing.
-Between tasting mystery substances out of diapers and measuring the mother’s waistline in front of a crowd, many guests secretly dread the “game” portion of the itinerary.
+Let’s be completely honest for a moment.
+Baby shower games have a reputation for being slightly embarrassing.
+Between tasting mystery chocolates out of diapers and measuring the mother’s waistline in front of a crowd, many guests secretly dread the game portion of the party.

-If you want to keep the atmosphere sophisticated while still providing entertainment, here are fifteen easy, elegant baby shower games that require minimal setup and will actually leave your guests smiling.
+The key is to select activities that feel elevated, relaxed, and genuinely fun.
+Here are fifteen easy, elegant baby shower games that require minimal setup and will leave your guests smiling.

 Icebreakers and Mingling